 Volunteers work for approximately 3 hours per day, but start times and daily workloads depend on the tides and dive schedule.
 Volunteers will be assigned a morning or afternoon dive and this will change throughout your time on the program.
 A typical schedule is as follows:

-While not diving volunteers can assist with work at camp including: collation of data, turtle monitoring, artificial reef creation; or assist volunteers on the Teaching project and study and plan for the following day’s activities.
+When not diving, volunteers can assist with various tasks at camp, such as data collation, eco-brick making, beach cleans, community engagement, and artificial reef creation.
+They may also support volunteers on the Teaching project or use this time to study and plan for the following day’s activities.

 Accommodation and WiFi